 There is a growing interest from the authorities in how ITS can contribute to a more efficient, safe and climate-friendly transport of goods and people.
 ITS Norway works to map the value creation from the ITS industry and is concerned that the industry coordinates the use of technology across the individual modes of transport and works to ensure that NTP (National Transport Plan) is also clear that technology is important for the development of the industry.

-The EU is currently updating its legislation on ITS to make mobility more efficient and facilitate the automation of the sector.
-Implementation of the ITS Directive will ensure interoperability for all systems, and they will be able to “cooperate”.
-In the future, the same set of standards will apply to vehicles, road infrastructure, the reporting system for driving conditions, and everyone’s handheld devices.
-Data and services will flow freely and securely between organizations in the mobility sector.
-The legislation will speed up ITS implementation and become part of Norwegian legislation through the EEA Agreement.
-ITS Norway is monitoring the regulatory development closely.
-It is working on issues such as the sharing of public and private data, which needs to be released and available in real time.
+The EU is currently adapting ITS legislation to streamline both mobility and automation of the sector.
+After the implementation of the ITS directive, all systems that are interoperable will function as “collaborating systems”.
+In the future, the same set of standards will be used in cars, in road equipment, in the road notification service and on everyone’s handheld devices.
+Data and services will flow freely and securely between all mobility players.
+The law will contribute to faster implementation of ITS and will become part of Norwegian law through the EEA agreement.
+ITS Norway keeps a close eye on this regulatory development and works, among other things, on the sharing of public and private data – data must be released and available in real time.